apache/fury-site/docs/guide/java/json-support.md

 ---

 Fory JSON is Apache Fory's thread-safe Java JSON codec.
-It supports Java objects, records, immutable creator-based classes, common JDK types, generic containers, exact custom codecs, and finite annotation-declared polymorphism through interpreted and runtime-generated codecs.
+It supports Java objects, records, immutable creator-based classes, common JDK types, generic containers, custom complete-value codecs, and finite annotation-declared polymorphism through interpreted and runtime-generated codecs.

 Fory JSON is separate from Fory's binary native and xlang protocols.
 Use JSON for interoperable text payloads such as HTTP APIs, browser traffic, logs, and configuration.
 Use the binary protocol